glynhudson/BatteryUpgrade-UserManual/README.md

 # BatteryUpgrade-UserManual
 A guide for the BatteryUpgrade software.
 This software achieves the impossible, providing backwardscompability for installing newer batteries into older LEAFs.
 Since not 100% of the communication is known, some bugs still exists, please see the issues page for more info.
-The latest version of the BatteryUpgrade software is v2.36
+The latest version of the BatteryUpgrade software is v2.38

+## Changelog
+v2.36 - Initial release for this repository and all known issues v2.38 - SOH is no longer at constant 99% for 2011-2013 battery upgraded vehicles

 ## Installation guide
 CAN-bridge installation video (ZE0) https://www.youtube.com/watch?v=-gLMUeE2mXo